 If you have any technical difficulties with the University's online enrolment system then please contact the Unviersity's IT Service Desk at email@example.com.

 You will complete various formalities relating to registration for your physics modules in the Physics Department on the afternoon of Monday 1 October.
 You are encouraged to select your optional modules in advance, in the online registration system, but these will not be approved before you have arrived in Durham, to give you the chance to reconsider.
 In particular you will need to register for some mathematics modules - you will be given more information about this when you arrive and do not need to make a final decision before you get here.
 You will also need to register for any optional modules you may wish to take in other departments.
 We have a separate page giving advice on module choices.
 Full details of the University's module registration process are available here.
 You should ensure that your modules are correct in the online registration system by 5 p.m. on Tuesday 2 October - the departments will regard these as your final choices for the purposes of granting approval.

 Your first week in Durham

 A complete programme of the events and activities organised by the Physics Department during the Induction Week is also available on our Physics induction for new students page.
-These will include introductory talks about the degree as a whole and the Level 1 Physics modules, at 2 p.m. (for Physicists) or 3 p.m. (for Natural Scientists) on Monday 5 October; later in the week there will also be tours of the Department and opportunities to meet with current students and members of staff.
+These will include introductory talks about the degree as a whole and the Level 1 Physics modules, at 3 p.m. on Monday 1 October; later in the week there will also be tours of the Department and opportunities to meet with current students and members of staff.